Automate4U Logo

 Manufacturing response workflow

-Parts, availability, quoting, and order-response workflow
+RFQ intake, parts availability, quote follow-up, and order-response workflow

-Industrial teams often receive repetitive customer questions about part availability, quote status, order timing, substitutions, and next steps while sales and operations staff are already busy.
+Industrial teams often receive repetitive customer questions about RFQs, part availability, quote status, order timing, substitutions, and next steps while sales and operations staff are already busy.

 How the workflow runs